status-im/swarms/ideas/095-les-service-model/README.md

 - free service is a good indicator of high bandwidth capacity and therefore the capability to provide good service, and
 - paying clients will prefer servers which already gave them free service so free service can act as an advertisement.

-Here Status also supports the development and testing to make the service model become a part of *geth* and be integrated into Status.
+Here Status supports the development and testing to make the service model become a part of *geth* and be integrated into Status.

 ### Remark